arc42/faq.arc42.org-site/_pages/about-this-site.md

 I'm:

 * happily married with two (nearly grown-up) kids and a few cats in Cologne, Germany,
-* fellow at innoQ,
+* fellow at INNOQ,
 * quite busy coaching and consulting medium and large-scale enterprises on topics around software architecture and methodical software engineering,
-* co-founder and maintainer of <a href="http://arc42.de">arc42</a>, the template for pragmatic and systematic software architecture documentation,
+* co-founder and maintainer of <a href="https://arc42.de">arc42</a>, the template for pragmatic and systematic software architecture documentation,
-* founder of <a href="http://aim42.org">aim42</a>, the open source framework for systematic _software architecture improvement_,
+* founder of <a href="https://aim42.org">aim42</a>, the open source framework for systematic _software architecture improvement_,
-* active member and working group lead within the <a href="http://isaqb.org">iSAQB</a>,
+* active member and working group lead within the <a href="https://isaqb.org">iSAQB</a>,
 * regular presenter at IT-conferences,
-* author and co-author of more than a dozen books on software architecture, patterns, SOA, and the like.
+* author and co-author of more than a dozen books on software architecture, patterns, arc, and the like.
 I'm really sorry - most of these books are written in German.
-Have a look at <a href="http://leanpub.com">Leanpub</a> for some of my English books.
+Have a look at <a href="https://leanpub.com">Leanpub</a> for some of my English books.

 #### About RDM...